LBJ Logo

 some noise in it

-With increased ISO, your camera sensor can capture images in low-light without having to resort to a flash. ie. it needs less light to make the sensor register it.
+With increased ISO, your camera sensor can capture images in lower-light without having to resort to a flash. ie. it needs less light to make the sensor register it.
 But higher ISO has a problem in that it starts to add add grain or “noise” to the pictures.
 It is usually seen initially in the darker parts of the photo as coloured dots.

 The ISO setting sequence shown on camera is usually a doubling up series of numbers: